 Swallow Cave

+In the morning, flocks of birds fly in a spiral, gaining altitude, until they reach the exit from the cave.
 In the evenings, swifts return to the cave, and they dive in flocks of several dozen individuals until they reach the level of their nesting site in the cave.
 This has been going on day after day for thousands of years.
 The Cave of the Swallows became the prototype for James Cameron's film "Sanctum" and attracts adventurers from all over the world.
 However, this is not at all surprising - after all, this is the only cave in the world into which you can jump with a parachute.